-And the best thing about homemade Irish Cream is that you can use your favorite Whiskey.
-You can try getting it as close to being a Baileys copycat as possible, or you can make your very own version. -If it's intended to be a gift, and you know the favorite Whiskey brand of the recipient, that's even better.
+The best thing about this Irish cream recipe is that you can use your favorite whiskey.
+You can try getting it as close to being a Baileys copycat as possible or give it a personal twist.

-- 7 oz light cream
+- 5.5 oz single cream

-- 4 oz Irish Whiskey
+- 10 oz Irish Whiskey